Consistent Distributed Ranking of Generative Models via Kernel Distances: Introduction

-Finally, we discuss several numerical results on standard image datasets and generative model architectures which are consistent with our analytical results on the aggregation of the distance-based evaluation scores.
-We utilize the truncation technique to simulate a heterogeneous federated learning scenario where the clients' image data have different distributions, and show several cases where two models share the same client-based FID scores, while their FID with respect to the collective set of clients' data is significantly different.
-We also show the inconsistency between the FID-all and FID-avg's rankings of a group of generative models.
-On the other hand, Our empirical results suggest that the centralized KID-all and distributed FID-avg aggregations provide consistent rankings of the tested generative models, while they could have different values.
-In the following, we summarize the main contributions of our study:
+Finally, we present several numerical results on standard image datasets and generative model architectures that align with our analytical findings on the aggregation of distance-based evaluation scores.
+In the distributed ranking scenario, we show that the average Kernel Distance (KD-avg) consistently maintains a fixed gap with the centralized Kernel Distance (KD-all), resulting in identical model rankings, regardless of whether the models are trained in a centralized or distributed manner.
+We also highlight cases where two models yield identical client-based Fréchet Distance scores, yet their FD scores with respect to the collective reference data differ significantly.
+Experimental results using other evaluation metrics such as Precision, Density, and Coverage further demonstrate the challenges of ranking generative models in distributed settings.
+We summarize the main contributions of our study as follows:

-\begin{itemize}[leftmargin=15pt] \item Studying the distance-based evaluation of generative models in heterogeneous distributed settings, \item Proving the identical rankings given by the centralized KID-all score with the clients' collective reference set and the KID-avg score averaging clients' individual KIDs. \item Demonstrating the insufficient knowledge of clients' FID scores for ranking generative models based on the FID-all score with the clients' collective reference dataset; \item Presenting numerical results on the evaluation of generative models in distributed settings and empirically supporting the theoretical claims. \end{itemize}
+\begin{itemize} \item We highlight and study the task of distributed ranking of generative models. \item We show the identical model rankings of the average KD score (KD-avg) and the centralized KD score (KD-all) for the entire family of KD scores induced by different kernel functions. \item We demonstrate the insufficiency of the individual client evaluated Frechet distance (FD) scores in obtaining the global ranking of generative models. \item We numerically validate our theoretical results on the consistent distributed ranking of generative models using the KD metric. \end{itemize}